Translate

 Beneath the dense, grey blanket of clouds that stretched across the sky, an ancient oak stood alone, the sentinel of a forgotten meadow, its roots deep and strong, intertwined with the bones of the earth.
 If trees could remember, this one surely did.
 It had stood witness to the rise and fall of empires, to the slow march of time that turned bustling villages into ghostly ruins, where ivy crept over crumbling stone and moss reclaimed the rest.

 A figure moved slowly through the tall grass of the meadow.
 A woman, wrapped in a faded cloak of green, her face half-hidden beneath a hood.
 She walked with a purpose, though her steps were light, barely disturbing the wildflowers underfoot.
-In her hand, she held a small bundle, wrapped tightly in cloth.
+In her hands, she held a small bundle, wrapped tightly in cloth.

 As she reached the ancient oak, she paused, her gaze lifting to the tree’s weathered bark.
 For a moment, the wind stilled.
 The woman knelt at the base of the trunk, her fingers brushing the ground, tracing the shapes of unseen patterns in the soil.